 You can then check the tests report to confirm that the visual differences are acceptable.

-If you spot important visual differences on websites with customized child themes you should inform them and don't approve the deployment to production.
+If you spot important significant visual differences on websites with customized child themes you should inform them and don't approve the deployment to production.
 They have CI access to approve it when ready.
 This includes: GPCH, GPNL, GPLX and all GPNORDIC websites.